e-id-admin/open-source-community/discussion-paper-tech-proposal/discussion-paper-tech-proposal.md

 Linkability is a crucial concern in systems designed following the principle of “privacy by design”, which seek to embed privacy considerations directly into the architecture implemented and the core technology utilized.
 When discussing linkability, we refer to the potential for different sets of data, provided to an actor during separate events within the SSI ecosystem, to be connected to one another.
 Such connections are made possible through constant unique identifiers or patterns within the data that are not related to the actual content of the credentials (like name, surname, date of birth, or passport number) but are intrinsic to the data format itself.

 The risk of linkability arises from the inclusion of certain fields or metadata that are essential for maintaining the integrity of a credential or enabling the verifier to fulfil their verification duties.
 However, even when these fields do not directly disclose personal information, they can still make an identity traceable if they remain constant across multiple presentations.
-It can be argued that this goes against the principles of privacy by design, as it creates a digital footprint that can be used to track and profile individuals.
+It can be argued that this goes against the principles of privacy by design, as it creates a digital fingerprint that can be used to track and profile individuals.
 The optimum goal is to ensure that the verification process does not compromise an individual’s privacy by enabling their activities to be linked over time and across different contexts.

 ### SD-JWT
 SD-JWTs (Selective Disclosure JSON Web Tokens) contain multiple fields which can make a credential trackable.